ryuudotgg/monorepo/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 - [ ] I have added/updated tests
+- [ ] I have updated the documentation
 - [ ] I have added appropriate labels to this PR

 Closes RYUU-123